milesroberts-123/poolseq-kmers/README.md

 ## Inputs

 See config/README.md for a complete description of workflow inputs.
-In short, you need two files:

-* config/config.yaml: describes parameters that are held constant for every job in the workflow

-* config/parameters.tsv: is a table of parameters that can vary between simulations.
-Each simulation corresponds to a different row, and each parameter is a column.
-Each simulation should have a column `ID` that is an integer used as a unique identifier.
+In short, There are three main branches to the workflow `all_histos` which will generate k-mer histograms, `all_sims` which will run SLiM simulations, and `all_empirical` which will test the performance of freqk on provided emprical datasets.
+You can run all three branches at once with the target rule `all` (default).
+For any run, you need `config/config.yaml` and `config/parameters.tsv`.

 ## Outputs

-For each simulation, this workflow outputs:

-* SNP calls from Varscan

-* SNP calls from PoolSNP

-* SNP calls from discosnp

-* Het-mers from smudgeplot

-* Het-mers from hetmers
+The workflow outputs vary by branch

+### all histos

+### all sims

+### all empirical

 ## Usage

+There are three main branches to the workflow `all_histos` which will generate k-mer histograms, `all_sims` which will run SLiM simulations, and `all_empirical` which will test the performance of freqk on provided emprical datasets.
+You can run all three branches at once with the target rule `all` (default).

+In addition, the workflow can be run with conda environments or with docker (recommended).

+If you're doing lots of simulations, then run snakemake in batches (example below)

-Examples commands are in `resources/01_snakemake.bash`
+Example commands are given below.

 ### Run whole workflow with conda envs on slurm cluster

 `snakemake --sdm conda --rerun-incomplete --rerun-triggers mtime --scheduler greedy --retries 1 --keep-going`

-### Run workflow in batches with conda envs on slurm cluster
+### Run simulations in batches with conda envs on slurm cluster

 ```
+num_batch=50
-for num in {1..50}
+for num in {1..$num_batch}
 do
-  snakemake --sdm conda --rerun-incomplete --rerun-triggers mtime --scheduler greedy --retries 1 --keep-going --batch all=$num/50
+  snakemake --sdm conda --rerun-incomplete --rerun-triggers mtime --scheduler greedy --retries 1 --keep-going --batch all_sims=$num/$num_batch
 done
 ```